sine2pi/ASR-model/README.md

 else:
     theta = self.theta

-## In text, theta=10,000 sets the base frequency for positional encoding, ensuring a wide range of periodicities for long sequences.
-I'm not sure if the specific number 10k was experimentally derived.
-## For audio, especially speech, the relevant periodicities are determined by the pitch f0 neighborhood or f0 per frame might be more meaningful.

 freqs = theta.unsqueeze-1  220.0 * 700 *
     torch.pow10, torch.linspace0, 2595 * torch.log10torch.tensor1 + 8000700,
             self.dim  2, device=theta.device, dtype=theta.dtype  2595 - 1  1000

-## This seems to give better results compared to the standard freqs = 1.  theta  torch.arange0, dim, 2[:dim  2].float  dim.
-## I thought a mel-scale version might be more perceptually meaningful for audio.. ie. using mel-scale to create a perceptually-relevant distance metric instead of Euclidean distance.

 t = torch.arangectx, device=device, dtype=dtype
 freqs = t[:, None] * freqs  # dont repeat or use some other method here